History Files

 FeatureThe latter was largely compiled in the sixth century BC, around two millennia after the most probable date for the event, by which time the name of Ziusudra had been altered to the Israelite ancestor figure of Noah (see feature link, right, for details from the perspective of Noah).

 The Sumerian king list also mentions a great flood, around which revolves the kingship itself.
 Excavations in Iraq have shown evidence of several floods, one of which left deposits at Shuruppak, Uruk, and Kish somewhere between 2900-2750 BC.
-The 'Great Flood' though seems to have been a little later, as covered in the 'Before the Flood' page.
+The 'Great Flood' though seems to have been a little later, as covered under 'Before the Flood'.

 Sumerians